-Eelgrass (Zostera marina) is an aquatic plant consisting of tough cellulose leaves which grows in dense beds in shallow, subtidal or intertidal unconsolidated sediments.
-Eelgrass is considered worthy of protection because it functions as important habitat for a variety of fish and other wildlife, according to the Southern California Eelgrass Mitigation Policy (SCEMP) adopted by the National Marine Fisheries Service (NMFS), the U.S. Fish and Wildlife Service (USFWS), and the California Department of Fish and Game (CDFG).
+Eelgrass (Zostera marina) is an aquatic plant consisting of tough cellulose leaves that grow in dense beds in shallow, subtidal or intertidal unconsolidated sediments.
+Eelgrass is considered worthy of protection because it functions as important habitat for a variety of fish and other wildlife, according to the Southern California Eelgrass Mitigation Policy

+(SCEMP) adopted by the National Marine Fisheries Service (NMFS), the U.S. Fish and Wildlife Service (USFWS), and the California Department of Fish and Game (CDFG).
 For instance, eelgrass beds provide areas for fish egg laying, juvenile fish rearing, and waterfowl foraging.
 Sensitive species, such as the California least tern, a federally listed endangered species, utilize eelgrass beds as foraging grounds.
 If Caulerpa were allowed to reproduce unchecked within the outer basin, sensitive eelgrass beds and the wildlife that depend upon them would be adversely impacted.
 Therefore, eradication of Caulerpa would be beneficial for native habitat and wildlife.

+At this time, it appears that the Caulerpa infestation in Agua Hedionda lagoon has been successfully eradicated.
+However, there are still concerns about its reemergence.
 If Caulerpa is present, any project that disturbs the bottom could cause its spread by dispersing viable tissue fragments.
 In order to assure that the proposed project does not cause the dispersal of Caulerpa, the Commission imposes Special Condition #6.
-Special Condition #6 requires the applicant, prior to commencement of development, to survey the project area (which includes the dredged area, anchoring areas, and any other areas where the bottom could be disturbed by project activities) for the presence of Caulerpa.
-If Caulerpa is found to be present in the project area, then prior to commencement of any dredging, the applicant must provide evidence that the Caulerpa within the project site has been eradicated (the applicant could seek an emergency permit from the Executive Director to authorize the eradication) or that the dredging project has been revised to avoid any disturbance of Caulerpa.
-If revisions to the project are proposed to avoid contact with Caulerpa, then the applicant shall consult with the local Coastal Commission office to determine if an amendment to this permit is required.
+Special Condition #6 requires the applicant, prior to commencement of development, to survey the project area (which includes the dredged area, anchoring areas, and any other areas where the bottom could be disturbed by project area, then prior to commencement of any dredging, the applicant must provide evidence that the Caulerpa within the project site has been eradicated (the applicant could seek an emergency permit from the Executive Director to authorize the eradication) or that the dredging project has been revised to avoid contact with Caulerpa, then the applicant shall consult with the local Coastal Commission office to determine if an amendment to this permit is required.